57th Weapons Squadron: Reserve operations and Korean War mobilization

-Trained in the Reserve from August 1947 at Greater Pittsburgh Airport, Pennsylvania, as part of the 375th Troop Carrier Group.
-The reservists trained in the C-46 Commando operations until the unit was called to active duty on 15 October 1950, due to the Korean War.
+Trained in the Rreserve from August 1947 at Greater Pittsburgh Airport, Pennsylvania, as part of the 375th Troop Carrier Group.
+The reservists trained in the C-46 Commando until the unit was called to active duty on 15 October 1950, due to the Korean War.
 After a period of intensive training, the group supplied airlift for troop movements throughout the United States.
-Immediately, the unit moved to Greenville Air Force Base (later Donaldson Air Force Base, South Carolina, and began flying Fairchild C-82 Packet aircraft on operational troop carrier missions in November 1950.
+Immediately, the unit moved to Greenville Air Force Base (later Donaldson Air Force Base), South Carolina, and began flying Fairchild C-82 Packet aircraft on operational troop carrier missions in November 1950.

 Between 20 February and 11 April 1952, the unit operated on temporary duty from Brownwood Regional Airport, Texas, in support of Army maneuvers.
 On 14 July 1952, the 57th inactivated at Donaldson and activated the same day in the reserve at Pittsburgh, Pennsylvania, with the personnel and equipment of the 459th Troop Carrier Squadron, which was inactivated at Pittsburgh.
 The squadron did little training and inactivated on 1 April 1954.

 Airlift Training

 Background

 When Military Air Transport Service (MATS) was formed in June 1948, its main transport training base was located at Great Falls Air Force Base, Montana, a former Air Transport Command base.
 On 1 June, it organized the 7th Air Transport Squadron there.
+(Note: This squadron is not related to the 7th Expeditionary Airborne Command and Control Squadron or the 7th Airlift Squadron, each of which has held the designation "7th Air Transport Squadron" at different times.)
 On 1 October 1948, MATS changed the designations of its table of distribution units to meet Air Force requirements that they be numbered with four digits, and the training squadron became the 1272d Transition Training Unit, then the 1272d Air Transport Squadron (Medium Transition Training Unit) as it focused on training crews on Douglas C-54 Skymasters.
 The unit was again renumbered in 1949 as the 1741st Air Transport Squadron (Medium Transition Training Unit).
+(Note: Later, the parenthetical designation was shortened to a simpler ", Training".)

 The 1741st remained MATS' training unit for medium airlift aircrew under the 1701st Air Transport Wing until moving to Palm Beach Air Force Base, Florida in April 1953, where it was reassigned to the 1707th Air Transport Wing.
 It moved to Tinker Air Force Base, Oklahoma with the 1707th Wing in March 1959, where it earned an Air Force Outstanding Unit Award in 1961.

 In 1965 MATS decided to convert its Major Command controlled (MAJCON or "four digit") units to Air Force controlled (AFCON) units, which could continue their histories, but was unwilling to let the honors and histories of its MAJCON units die when they were discontinued.
 Accordingly, when the 1741st was discontinued and replaced by the 57th in January 1966, its history and honors (but not its lineage) were bestowed on the 57th to recognize that the change in numbers was only to implement the MAJCON to AFCON conversion.